guipdutra/crawler-contrib/README.md

 4. Return the usernames to crawler-fetcher.

 ## Setup the crawler-fetcher address
-In `core.clj#master-address` put the address where the crawler-fecther is running.
+In `core.clj#master-address` put the address where the crawler-fetcher is running.

 ## Usage
 - Create your personal access token on Github and put it in an env variable named `GITHUB_ACCESS_TOKEN_1`.